robbinsa530/HowFar/README.md

 | *Displayed distance and estimated elevation change* |

 ### Add Waypoints in Line Segments
-Enabling the "Edit lines ln click" will allow you to edit existing line segments within your route.
-When disabled (which is the default) clicking on part of your route will simply add a new waypoint to the end of beginning of the route (depending on the "Add new points to beginning/end" option).
+Enabling the "Edit lines on click" will allow you to edit existing line segments within your route.
+When disabled (which is the default) clicking on a part of your route will simply add a new waypoint to the end of beginning of the route (depending on the "Add new points to beginning/end" option).
 But when this setting is enabled, hovering the mouse over a line will reveal a gray "add new" waypoint.
 Clicking on the line will add a waypoint at that point in the middle of the line, allowing it to be dragged/edited.

 | ![Add Point In Line Hover Marker](./assets/add_point_in_line_marker.png) |
 |:-:|